top of page

 2023-02-03 23_40_24-SOLIDWORKS Student Edition - Academic Use Only - [EN-A0100-BA-Drivetra

-Having selected the components that power the drivetrain, the first step was to determine the gearing of the vehicle.
+Having selected the components that power the drivetrain, the first step was to determine the Final Drive Ratio (FDR) of the vehicle.
+This is the ratio between the driving sprocket and driven sprocket.
 We use a roller chain drive design for our vehicle due to it's simplicity, high efficiency and reliability.
 When selecting a Final Drive Ratio there are many factors to consider.
+The first thing to consider is the type of track upon which you will be racing.
 FSAE tracks are shorter in length with multiple tight turns, which means your vehicle will not have the ability to reach high speeds.
-In this case, higher torque is needed to more effectively go out of tight corners, but is it something your vehicle can handle?
-The wheels of the car can only handle so much torque before the tractive limit is surpassed.
+In this case, a higher torque is preferable to more effectively go out of tight corners.
+It's important to then take into account the tractive limits of your car.
+There is only so much torque that

 Screenshot 2023-02-10 005539.png